 Clinical placements will occur in interdisciplinary settings with an expert/mentor.
-Each setting will provide students with the extensive advanced clinical practice experiences and allow students the opportunity to implement emerging science and practice innovations to improve the health care system.
+Each setting will provide you with extensive advanced clinical practice experiences and allow you to implement emerging science and practice innovations to improve the health care system.

 There is no dissertation requirement.